m4ch374/uprag/README.md

 ### RAG Agent Architecture
 ![RAG Agent Architecture](./asset/RAGitecture.png)

-> :warning: Contextual Pre-processing is currently disabled, since I get rate limited
+> :warning: Contextual Pre-processing is currently disabled, since I get rate limited.
+To enable it, change line 50 of `knowledge_service.py` to `res = await parser.generate_contextual_chunks()`

 #### Details
 * The Document is chunked by Unstructured, with parameter `chunk_overlap=36` and `chunk_size=512`.